EmoryMLIP/emory-reu-ret-website/content/projects/2021-chiari/index.md

 ### What is Machine Learning?
  The study of computer algorithms that improve automatically through experience and by the use of data.
-  - U-Net: A Convolutional Neutral Network
+  - U-Net: A Convolutional Neutral Network: CNNs are a type of neural network which process data that have a ``grid like topology," such as image data (a 2D grid of pixels), and typically are used for classification problems.
+This kind of network utilizes a convolution operator.
   - Cross-Entrophy Loss
   - IBFGS Optimiztion
   - Experimental Setups